kean/Get/Sources/Get/Get.docc/Articles/integrations.md

 ### CreateAPI

-With [CreateAPI](https://github.com/kean/CreateAPI), you can take your backend OpenAPI spec, and generate all of the response entities and even requests for Get ``APIClient``.
+With [CreateAPI](https://github.com/kean/CreateAPI), you can take your backend OpenAPI spec, and generate all of the response entities and even requests for ``APIClient``.

 ```swift
 generate api.github.yaml --output ./OctoKit --module "OctoKit"